 It is strongly recommended that you do not log messages at the

-Log files are rotated when the size reaches 5 MB, and IDM retains up to 5 files.
+By default, IDM rotates log files when the size reaches 5 MB, and retains up to 5 files.
 All system and custom log messages are also written to these files.
 You can modify these limits in the following properties in the

 # Limiting size of output file in bytes: java.util.logging.FileHandler.limit = 5242880 # Number of output files to cycle through, by appending an # integer to the base file name: java.util.logging.FileHandler.count = 5